 Applicants should be proficient in English, be involved in data systems of their organization/project.
 Computer literacy and experience with data systems would be advantageous.
 Country teams are encouraged to apply.

-- Challenges for Mapping and Size Estimation
+- Challenges in Mapping and Size Estimation

-- Measuring Coverage with Interventions
+- Measuring Coverage of Interventions